pragdave/cs3342_09/README.md

 ## A2.5

-Just need usual java commands to run :)
+"java -ea SentenceChecker" to run with assertions :)
 SentenceChecker.java

 ## Q2.6 (3 points)